skipperoo/mandelbrot-explorer/report.typ

 Now I wanted to get rid of Nginx, as the project just needs a very basic webserver that serves the HTML file (i.e. responds to basic GET requests).
 I created another `task.md` file (see appendix N).
 Gemini managed to build it in one shot as it is a fairly easy task, also handling corner cases and preventing traversal attempts as I instructed it to do in the specification.

+= Conclusion

+Before starting the project, I already knew a bit of all the technologies that I ended up using, but surely I wouldn't have been able to implement all these features in such a small amount of time.
+AI clearly helped me to deep dive into each aspect of the project where I wasn't so knowledgable#footnote[See Appendix 2 for a quick summary of what I learned implementing this project.] and also speeded up the implementation part, even when I could have been perfectly capable of writing the same code.

+Regarding the development experience, a distinction between chatbots and agents has to be made:
+- Going back and forth between the chat and the editor is useful in the researching phase as it is a more natural interface to interact with an LLM to brainstorm ideas, but it is not so good when you have to start implementing things seriously.
+- Using a coding agent, #underline[given that you provide extended and well written requirements], is extremely powerful, as it can accomplish much more that a chatbot.
+Moreover, if it can use well structured test and have access to verbose compilation logs, it can work for longer trying to fix bugs and implement features one after the other without human interaction.

+That said, while AI is undeniably one of the most powerful productivity tools when it comes to coding, a grain of salt is needed when using it:
+- Both chatbots and agents *need* human supervision, diligent code hygiene practices and a good versioning system, as subtle bugs can slip into the code at any time and things can break unexpectedly after the wrong prompt.
+I think its still crucial that each line produced must be audited and reviewed, even if solid tests are in place, making necessary to have constant review sessions, otherwise the amount of produced code can quickly become unmanageable.
+Some says that every line of code is both a cost and a liability, so we can say that AI creates liabilities at the speed of light.
+- Even if the developer is still the owner of the blueprint and the requirements, navigating the codebase becomes harder than before, as the implementation constantly evolves at high speed, which combined with what said above, poses two scenarios:
+  - The speed introduced by AI is bottlenecked by the review speed of humans
+  - The code is not fully audited and humans lose track of the codebase Given the increasing amount of bugs I'm experiencing using digital devices, sadly, I think the second scenario is the one's winning.
+- In my opinion, while it democratizes knowledge and gives access to an infinite amount of resources, it makes the learning experience optional and less effective, as one could be tempted to get answers fast and go directly to the solutions without reasoning about things.

+To conclude, I think AI is a revolutionary technology, but, as of now, I think it is not ready to be widely adopted in production environments, except as an enhanced Google Search, especially for junior figures.
+On the other hand, I think that it shouldn't be used by younger students if not supervised or in a controlled manner, to avoid degrading the learning opportunities.

 = Appendix 1: Code snippets and spec files